NavinColumbia/XQL-PLT-NS3886-SW4016/ReadMe.md

     ```
     python tokenizer.py
     ```
-- You can alterntively run the Shell script.
+- You can alternatively run the Shell script.
 First make sure it is executable by changing permission :
    ```
    chmod +x run.sh
    ```